simonlabcode/bam2bakR/README.md

 for the details on everything you can change when running the pipeline.

 ## Output
 All output files will be placed in a directory named `results` that will be created the first time you run TL-Snakemake.
 The output of greatest interest, the gzipped cB.csv file, will be in `results/cB/`.
+Columns that can be kept in the final cB (see the keepcols option in the config to choose among these options) are:
+  * qname (read ID)
+  * nA (number of As in read)
+  * nC (number of Cs)
+  * nT (number of Ts)
+  * nG (number of Gs)
+  * rname (chromosome name)
+  * GF (ENSEMBL ID of gene to which read maps)
+  * EF (ENSEMBL ID of gene to which read maps if read overlaps any exonic region)
+  * XF (ENSEMBL ID of gene to which read maps if read only overlaps with exonic regions)
+  * FR (Strandedness of read; F = forward, R = reverse.
+Only will have F is single-end sequencing)
+  * sj (TRUE if read overlaps a splice junction)
+  * ai (TRUE if read overlaps any intronic region)
+  * io (TRUE if read exclusively overlaps an intronic region)
+  * ei (TRUE if read maps to intronic and exonic regions)
+  * TA (number of T-to-A mutations)
+  * CA (number of C-to-A mutations)
+  * GA (number of G-to-A mutations)
+  * AT (number of A-to-T mutations)
+  * CT (number of C-to-T mutations)
+  * GT (number of G-to-T mutations)
+  * NT (number of N-to-T mutations, where N is any nucleotide)
+  * AC (number of A-to-C mutations)
+  * TC (number of T-to-C mutations)
+  * GC (number of G-to-C mutations)
+  * NC (number of N-to-C mutations, where N is any nucleotide)
+  * AG (number of A-to-G mutations)
+  * TG (number of T-to-G mutations)
+  * CG (number of C-to-G mutations)
+  * NG (number of N-to-G mutations, where N is any nucleotide)
+  * AN (number of A-to-N mutations, where N is any nucleotide)
+  * TN (number of T-to-N mutations, where N is any nucleotide)
+  * CN (number of C-to-N mutations, where N is any nucleotide)
+  * GN (number of G-to-N mutations, where N is any nucleotide)

 The tdf files to make color-coded tracks are in: `results/tracks/`.